Emulsion

 An emulsion is a mixture of two or more liquids that are normally immiscible (unmixable or unblendable) owing to liquid-liquid phase separation.
 Emulsions are part of a more general class of two-phase systems of matter called colloids.
 Although the terms colloid and emulsion are sometimes used interchangeably, emulsion more narrowly refers to when both phases, dispersed and continuous, are liquids.
 In an emulsion, one liquid (the dispersed phase) is dispersed in the other (the continuous phase).
 Examples of emulsions include vinaigrettes, homogenized milk, liquid biomolecular condensates, and some cutting fluids for metal working.

 Two liquids can form different types of emulsions.
 As an example, oil and water can form, first, an oil-in-water emulsion, in which the oil is the dispersed phase, and water is the continuous phase.
 Second, they can form a water-in-oil emulsion, in which water is the dispersed phase and oil is the continuous phase.
 Multiple emulsions are also possible, including a "water-in-oil-in-water" emulsion and an "oil-in-water-in-oil" emulsion.

 Emulsions, being liquids, do not exhibit a static internal structure.
 The droplets dispersed in the continuous phase (sometimes referred to as the "dispersion medium") are usually assumed to be statistically distributed to produce roughly spherical droplets.

 The term "emulsion" is also used to refer to the photo-sensitive side of photographic film.
 Such a photographic emulsion consists of silver halide colloidal particles dispersed in a gelatin matrix.
 Nuclear emulsions are similar to photographic emulsions, except that they are used in particle physics to detect high-energy elementary particles.

+Whilst an emulsion roughly corresponds to a mixture of at least two immiscible liquids mixed together, by contrast emulsification is the process of dispersing two or more immiscible liquids together through the use of an emulsifier (e.g., lecithin in a mixture of oil and water).
+Nanoemulsification is the process of emulsification in the nanoscale.
+A nanoemulsion is a particular kind of emulsion, with droplet sizes on the order of 100 nm.

 A fluid system in which liquid droplets are dispersed in a liquid.

 Note 1: The definition is based on the definition in ref.